HeylelOS/hex/docs/library/report.md

 Internally used library to report execution.
-`report` is not directly defined as a library, but redirects to others report libraries, such as `report-none` (doing nothing) or `report-log` (logging the informations).
+`report` is not directly defined as a library, but redirects to other report libraries, such as `report-none` (doing nothing) or `report-log` (logging to console).
-It can be overriden to satisfy any behaviour.
+It can be overriden to satisfy any desired behaviour.

 ### report.incantation (name)